• Skip to primary navigation

 What does sweet cream cold foam taste like?

 It tastes like a rich dairy cream (similar to ice cream) that adds a foamy, frothy taste to coffee that helps to mellow out the flavor.
-The taste can also vary depending on the flavor of the simple syrup you use.
+The taste can also vary depending on the flavor of the syrup you use.

 What is the difference between sweet cream and cold foam?

-Sweet cream is a mixture of heavy cream, 2% milk, and simple syrup.
+Sweet cream is a mixture of heavy cream, 2% milk, and sugar syrup.
 This can be stirred together with a spoon and poured over coffee.
 To make sweet cream cold foam, blend the ingredients until a frothy foam has formed.

 Other cold foams are typically made by only using nonfat milk.